-A good night’s sleep can leave you feeling energized, refreshed. more positive and better able to concentrate.
+A good night's sleep can leave you feeling energized, refreshed.
+You're positive and better able to concentrate.

-As a life coach, I encourage my clients to not only get enough sleep but explain techniques for how they can sleep better.
+As a life coach, I encourage my clients to get enough sleep and explain techniques for how they can sleep better.

 1. Stick To A Sleep Schedule

 Set aside seven-nine hours for sleep.
 Go to bed and get up at the same time every day.
 Try to limit the difference in your sleep schedule on weeknights and weekends to no more than one hour.
-Being consistent reinforces your body's sleep-wake cycle.
+Being consistent reinforces youbody's's sleep-wake cycle.

-If you don't fall asleep within about 20 minutes, leave your bedroom, and do something relaxing.
-Read or listen to soothing music.
+If yoMoredon't't fall asleep within about 20 minutes, leave your bedroom, and do something relaxing.
+For example, read or listen to soothing music.
 Go back to bed when you're tired.
 Repeat as needed.

 2. Pay Attention To When You Eat